Service Can Build Career Skills

 Consider Options

 The BW Career Center and the Brain Center for Community Engagement can be wonderful resources for learning about volunteer opportunities.
 Likewise, faculty advisors can be helpful.
-Thoroughly investigate each organization.
-Do a web search, talk on the phone and visit.
-Look for volunteer opportunities that will motivate you, enable you to utilize practical skills, and facilitate mentoring and networking.
-Also consider the likelihood of personal and professional fulfillment.
+Students should thoroughly investigate each organization to find the right fit for them personally and professionally.

 Be Proactive

-Before making a final decision, contact the volunteer coordinator as well as the person to whom you would be directly reporting.
-Gain a thorough understanding of what is expected: time commitment, responsibilities, guidelines for dress and conduct.
-In addition, ask about training, safety and health-related conditions, as well as opportunities to expand your role with the organization.
+Before making a final decision, a student should contact the volunteer coordinator as well as the person to whom they would be directly reporting to learn about time commitment, responsibilities, guidelines for dress and conduct, and other important factors.
+In addition, they might also ask about training, safety and health-related conditions, as well as opportunities to expand their role with the organization.

 Have Fun